-- 12.1 Every employer shall pay over monthly to the Council, on the specified form, by not later than the tenth day of the following month concerned in respect of every employee Leave Pay Fund contributions as prescribed in ADDENDUM 1. - 12.2 Guarantees submitted in respect of Leave Pay Fund contributions: - 12.2.1 Every employer who supplies the Council with an acceptable guarantee for the total of his assessed maximum annual commitments under this clause shall, without in any way limiting his liability towards his employees, be granted an exemption from making payment to the Council in the manner specified: provided that the exemption shall be subject to such terms and conditions made applicable thereto by the Council from time to time.
+- 12.1 Every employer shall pay over monthly to the Council, on the specified form, by not later than the 10th day of the month following the month to which it relates, in respect of every employee Leave Pay Fund contributions as prescribed in ADDENDUM 1. - 12.2 Guarantees submitted in respect of Leave Pay Fund contributions: - 12.2.1 Every employer who supplies the Council with an acceptable guarantee for the total of his assessed maximum annual commitments under this clause shall, without in any way limiting his liability towards his employees, be granted an exemption from making payment to the Council in the manner specified: provided that the exemption shall be subject to such terms and conditions made applicable thereto by the Council from time to time and subject to payment of the Exemption Fee as referred to in clause 11.2.15 above.

 - 12.2.2 Every employer shall submit a monthly statement as specified in clause 12.1 above in respect of all his employees.
 Should the services of any employee be terminated during the month, a statement as prescribed together with the amount due in respect of Leave pay Fund contributions for the period employed between October of the current year and September the following year shall be submitted to the Council.
-Should the services of no employees be terminated during the month, the Council shall be notified on the specified form. - 12.2.3 The employer shall submit to the Council not later than 10 November of each year a statement in the form prescribed reflecting all particulars of all employees who are in the employ of the employer as at 30 September who are to be paid by him in terms of this clause. - 12.2.4 By not later than 23 December of each year, the employer shall submit to the Council a statement as prescribed reflecting the actual monies paid out in respect of the Leave Pay Fund monies to all his employees together with payment of monies not paid out. - 12.3 Leave Pay Fund monies shall be paid by the employer to his employees between 7 December and 13 December of each year, failing which the employer shall pay a penalty equal to 1 month's interest of 15% per annum to the Council on the amount paid late to his employees. - 12.4 Leave Pay monies received by the Council shall be paid by the Council to employees whose contracts of employment have been terminated during the course of a contribution year, within 2 months after such termination date. - 12.5 If an employee receives his Leave Pay Fund monies between the 7th and the 13th of December and the employee is absent from his workplace immediately after payment has been received with no valid medical certificate, the specific employee will only be entitled to be paid his Leave Pay Fund monies on the last working day of the establishment's next annual closure date. - 12.6 Leave Pay Fund monies shall be paid to the employee by means of electronic transfer to the employee's bank account or by Council cheque drawn in favour of the employee.
+Should the services of no employees be terminated during the month, the Council shall be notified on the specified form. - 12.2.3 The employer shall submit to the Council not later than 10 November of each year a statement in the form prescribed reflecting all particulars of all employees who are in the employ of the employer as at 30 September who are to be paid by him in terms of this clause. - 12.2.4 By not later than 23 December of each year, the employer shall submit to the Council a statement as prescribed reflecting the actual monies paid out in respect of the Leave Pay Fund monies to all his employees together with payment of monies not paid out. - 12.3 Leave Pay Fund monies shall be paid by the employer to his employees between 7 December and 13 December of each year, failing which the employer shall pay a penalty equal to 1 month's interest of 15% per annum to the Council on the amount paid late to his employees. - 12.4 Leave Pay monies received by the Council shall be paid by the Council to employees whose contracts of employment have been terminated during the course of a contribution year, within 2 months after such termination date. - 12.5 If an employee receives his Leave Pay Fund monies between the 7th and the 13th of December and the employee is absent from his workplace immediately after payment has been received with no valid medical certificate, the specific employee will only be entitled to be paid his Leave Pay Fund monies on the last working day of the establishment's next annual closure date. - 12.6 Leave Pay Fund monies shall be paid to the employee by means of electronic transfer to the employee's bank account or any legal payment method in favour of the employee.